msaiduslu/blog-app/README.md

     - [ ] Confirm Password
   - [ ] Add Submit button that redirects user to home page
   - [ ] Add a link to Login page with a message "Already have an account?
 Sign in"
-- [ ] Add login page
+- [x] BA-4 Add login page
-  - [ ] Add form with the following fields
+  - [x] Add form with the following fields
-    - [ ] Email
+    - [x] Email
-    - [ ] Password
+    - [x] Password
-  - [ ] Add Sign In button that redirects user to home page
+  - [x] Add Sign In button that redirects user to home page
-  - [ ] Add a link to Register page with a message "Don't have an account?
+  - [x] Add a link to Register page with a message "Don't have an account?
 Sign up"
-- [ ] Add authentication ability with api
+- [ ] BA-5 Add authentication ability with api
   - [ ] Use formik
   - [ ] Use yup
   - [ ] Use axios